Crispy Crab Cake Bites Recipe (Cheesecake Factory Copycat)

 • Vegetable Oil – Needed for frying.
 I like canola oil best.

-• Seasonings – I’m using Old Bay for the crab cake bites themselves, plus granulated garlic and kosher salt for the mustard sauce.
+• Seasonings – I’m using Old Bay seasoning for the crab cake bites themselves, plus granulated garlic and kosher salt for the mustard sauce.

 Tips and Tricks to Make Perfect Crab Cake Bites